shanekeran/dawg/TESTING.md

     +   ./checkout/webhooks.py:31:5: F841 local variable 'e' is assigned to but never used

     I decided to also ignore these suggestions as I believe most likely they are needed but due to time constraints I havent got the time to test the site's functionality without them included.

+## Responsive Testing

+I used [Responsively](https://responsively.app/download/) and the chrome developer tools to test Dawg on a variety of screen sizes and orientations.
+All tests were successful, with the site retaining its function and design across the different device simulations.